tarantool/doc/doc/1.10/book/replication/repl_bootstrap.rst

    The replica does not inherit the master’s configuration parameters, such as those making the :ref:`checkpoint daemon <book_cfg_checkpoint_daemon>` run on the master.
-To get the same behavior, please set the relevant parameters explicitly so that they are the same on both master and replica.
+To get the same behavior, set the relevant parameters explicitly so that they are the same on both master and replica.

 Now we can launch the two instances.
 The master...